Employer: Chelan County PUD

 Must be proficient in reading, writing and speaking English.

-While performing the duties of this job, the employee is regularly required to sit.
-The employee is frequently required to use hands to finger, handle, or feel; reach with hands and arms; perform repetitive hand or arm motion; and talk, hear.
-The employee is occasionally required to stand; walk; stoop, and kneel, crouch, crawl or twist torso.
+While performing the duties of this job, the employee is regularly required to use hands to finger, handle, or feel.
+The employee is frequently required to stand; walk; reach with hands and arms; climb or balance; stoop, kneel, crouch, crawl or twist torso; perform repetitive hand or arm motion; and talk, hear.
+The employee is occasionally required to sit; pull, push, or exert force; and taste, smell.
 The employee must occasionally lift and/or move up to 50 pounds.
-Specific vision abilities required by this job include close vision, distance vision, peripheral vision, and depth perception.
+The employee must occasionally lift and/or move up to 25 pounds above shoulder height unassisted.
+Specific vision abilities required by this job include close vision, distance vision, color vision, depth perception and ability to adjust focus.

 A valid driver's license is required for this position (verified upon hire).
 A valid Washington State driver's license is required within 30 days of employment.